 The data collected by observer programs were vessel and gear attributes, setting and catch details (including discard/release), incidental catch and interaction of ecologically related species (ERS) and sighting of marine mammals.

 D. Tag Return Monitoring

-During the 2018 scientific observation, 10 pop-up tags (MiniPAT 2and sPAT 8) were released by Korean observer programs, and no SBT tagged was recaptured.
+During the 2019 scientific observation, 10 pop-up tags (MiniPAT 2 and sPAT 8) were released by Korean observer programs.